Shahmimokthar97/2603-ITT440/10% Individual Assignment/NBCS2555A/MUHAMAD SHAHMI BIN MOKTHAR/README.md

 ---
 ## Project Overview
-This project evaluates the performance and scalability of the REST Countries API using Apache JMeter.
+This project evaluates the performance and scalability of the DummyJSON Products API using Apache JMeter.

-The objective is to analyze API behavior under different concurrent user loads through Load Testing, Stress Testing, and Spike Testing.
+The project focuses on analyzing API behavior under different concurrent user loads using Load Testing, Stress Testing, and Spike Testing techniques.

 ---